 We recently interviewed Zachary Parks, a singer-songwriter in the Pacific Northwest.
-He naturally gravitates towards putting notes and words together to crafts songs that celebrate life and hope!
+He naturally gravitates towards putting notes and words together to craft songs that celebrate life and hope!

 Editor—Hi Zachary.
 I recently became acquainted with your music and was inspired by what I heard, so I’m happy to be able to introduce you to our ASA community.
 Tell us a little about yourself and how you became passionate about music.